uyar/piculet/README.rst

 Installing Woody through pip will create a script named ``woody`` which can also be used to invoke the command-line interface::

-   $ woody scrape -s wikipedia.json -d person --param name=John_Lennon
+   $ woody scrape "https://en.wikipedia.org/wiki/John_Lennon" -s wikipedia.json -r person --html

 For a more complicated example, get the `imdb.json`_ specification and run the following command to get details about the movie `The Shining`_::

-   $ woody scrape -s imdb.json -d movie_combined --param imdb_id=81505
+   $ woody scrape "http://akas.imdb.com/title/tt0081505/combined" -s imdb.json -r movie_combined --html

 .. _wikipedia.json: https://bitbucket.org/uyar/woody/src/tip/examples/wikipedia.json
 .. _David Bowie: https://en.wikipedia.org/wiki/David_Bowie